FangYang970206/Anime_GAN/README.md

 ## 3. 100000 steps result
 ![](result/wgan_keras_result.png)
 # ConditionalGAN
-you need to download the [dataset](https://1drv.ms/u/s!AgBYzHhocQD4g3n4vJSQ9s6ZUZOQ) named **images.zip**, then execute the first step——Cloning the repository, and extract and move it in `Anime_GAN/ConditionalGAN/`.The tag.csv file is dataset label, include hair color and eye color.The test.txt is test label file used to generate test images.
+you need to download the dataset ([onedrive](https://1drv.ms/u/s!AgBYzHhocQD4g3n4vJSQ9s6ZUZOQ) or [baiduyun](https://pan.baidu.com/s/1kej5gGf4LOziiq2HfHDFzA)) named **images.zip**, then execute the first step——Cloning the repository, and extract and move it in `Anime_GAN/ConditionalGAN/`.The tag.csv file is dataset label, include hair color and eye color.The test.txt is test label file used to generate test images.
 ## 1. Cloning the repository
 ```bash
 $ git clone https://github.com/FangYang970206/Anime_GAN.git